Bonbons and Roses for Dolly: Reception and criticism

 The initial performance in Perth in 1972 was terminated four days early after vandalism at the theatre.
 The audience were sharply divided; people either regarded it as an obscenity and walked out, or recognised it as a poetic drama of some complexity and saw it several times.
 In a 1972 unpublished letter, Hewett thought the play was "by far the best thing I have done" while describing the public hostility as violent, pathological and heartbreaking.
 Reactions included pornographic letters to the theatre, destruction of posters, the photographs in the foyer tom up and shoved down the toilet, and cancellations of season tickets.

 The negative audience reaction seems to have been partly the result of confusing publicity.
 "Far from being a nostalgic trip into local history with overtones of contemporary relevance, it was an expressionist mosaic of time, past and time present, rendered in poetic shorthand and punctuated with songs."
-There were elements of sexual chauvinism in the negative response, in that the "blue" elements" consisted of "women's business" – abortion, menstrual flooding and female orgasm.
-The predominantly middle-class suburban audience was confused by theexplosive expressionism of the action.
+There were elements of sexual chauvinism in the negative response, in that the "blue" elements consisted of "women's business" – abortion, menstrual flooding and female orgasm.
+The predominantly middle-class suburban audience was confused by the explosive expressionism of the action.
 There was considerable uncertainty as to what was real and what was imaginary (for example, it is not clear in Act II if Dolly actually becomes a star or whether this is a dream).
 Act III is a powerful tour-de-force separated in style from the rest of the play, which Margot Luke believes is "diffracting and diffusing of understanding rather than aiding it."

 The second production in Sydney in 1973 starred Wendy Blacklock as Dolly, Maggie Dence as Ollie, Max Phipps as Ned, Babs McMillan as Mary, and Mervyn Drake as Ortabee.
 The play was very well received and the season was extended.

+However, Harry Kippax, the drama critic of the Sydney Morning Herald, who was mostly hostile to Hewett's work, got up and left the theatre during the "flooding" scene and gave the play a withering review.
+“A lollipop of hopeful entertainment … dress this unarticulated skeleton of a piece in pseudo-poetry, garnish heavily with symbolism and self-pity… In even the lightest trifle in the theatre, making-it-up-as-you go is no substitute for a beginning, a middle and an end.”
+According to the director Aubrey Mellor, Kippax subsequently led a "real vendetta" against Hewett.